Average Home Inspection Cost In The U.S.

-If you can find a well qualified, quality, experienced home inspector with a great reputation, who knows your area that can offer you all the extra services you need for a GREAT price then absolutely hire them.
+If you can find a well qualified, quality, experienced home inspector with a great reputation, who knows your area and can offer you all the extra services you need for a GREAT price, then absolutely hire them.

 Not all cheaper inspectors are bad, and not all expensive inspectors are good.

 1. I recommend going to this website:

 The inspectors listed here have voluntarily undergone extra training, obtained extra certifications and pride themselves on being simply better inspectors to benefit their clients (YOU)! .